ppetrovtv/pine_script_docs/source/language/Functions_and_annotations.rst

 In addition to having side effects, a few annotations such as ``plot`` and ``hline`` also return a result which may be used or not.
-This result, however, can only be used in other annotations and can't take part in the indicator's calculations (see `fill <https://www.tradingview.com/study-script-reference/v4/#fun_fill>`__ annotation).
+This result, however, can only be used in other annotations and can't take part in the script's calculations
+(see `fill <https://www.tradingview.com/study-script-reference/v4/#fun_fill>`__ annotation).

 A detailed overview of Pine annotations can be found :doc:`here </annotations/index>`.